 Allow yourself 2 hours for the ketamine infusions.
 Your treatment will be in a quiet, private room that allows you to be free from interruption or exposed to external stimulation.
 At your first treatment visit, we will again go over the treatment plan and goals, review the risks and benefits of the procedure, and answer any further questions you may have.
 We will assess your vital signs and then start your IV.

-Once the IV has started, your perceptions will change and your sense of your body may alter.
+Once the infusion starts, your perceptions will change and your sense of your body may alter.
 You will be with a board-certified registered nurse anesthesiologist while you undergo your infusion.
 You will not be alone.
 You will be monitored through the experience.
 We will seek to maximize the benefits of the inner experience, while at the same time ensure that you are safe.

 The ketamine infusion is administered over 40-60 minutes.
 We have eye shades to minimize external visual input, if you choose.
 Free Wi-fi, snacks/drinks, and seating is available for loved ones who accompany you.

 After the ketamine infusion, plan to rest about 30 minutes post treatment.

 For those who respond to Ketamine, the effect is usually noticed within the first few hours of receiving the first IV treatment.
 6 treatments are typically done in a two-week time period.
 After the initial infusions, a booster treatment may be necessary 2-3 weeks later, and then every 1-3 months, as needed.
 It is normal to feel tired the day of treatment, so no driving or operating heavy equipment for the remainder of the day.
 You’ll need a friend or family member to drive you home.

 We expect that you will be able to eat normally, but use common sense.
 Stick with foods that are good for you.
 Avoid alcohol.
 Take your normally scheduled medicines.